xiaoxianyu-office/mm/skills/mechanics/bonemeal.md

 Mechanic: Bone Meal
 --------------------------
-Applies a bone meal effect to the target blocks
+Applies a bone meal effect to the target blocks.

 **Attributes**